-Where it is thought to be in a pupil's best interest to transfer them to another mainstream school permanently, the headteacher and governing board will discuss this with the parents of the pupil, and the LA if the pupil has an EHC plan - managed movies will only go ahead with the voluntary agreement of all parties involved, including the parents and the admission authority of the new school.
+Where it is thought to be in a pupil's best interest to transfer them to another mainstream school permanently, the Headteacher and governing board will discuss this with the parents of the pupil, and the LA if the pupil has an EHC plan - managed movies will only go ahead with the voluntary agreement of all parties involved, including the parents and the admission authority of the new school.

 The school will ensure that detailed records are kept of any decision to initiate a managed move, including evidence that appropriate initial intervention has been carried out.
-The school will participate in information sharing with the pupil's new school, including sending data on prior and current attainment, academic potential and any risk management strategies.
+The school will share information with the pupil's new school, including sending data on prior and current attainment, academic potential, and any risk management strategies.
 The school will also cooperate with the pupil's new school to create an effective integration strategy.

-Parents who have concerns that a managed move is being forced on them or who are unhappy with a managed move will be referred to the Complaints Policy and Procedure.
+Parents concerned that a managed move is being forced on them or who are unhappy with a managed move will be referred to the Complaints Policy and Procedure.

-7. Duty to inform parents
+Duty to inform parents

-Following the headteacher's decision to suspend or exclude a pupil, they will immediately inform the parents, or the excluded pupil if they are 18 or older, in person or by telephone, supported by email communication, of the period of the suspension, or permanency of the exclusion, and the reasons behind this.
+Following the Headteacher's decision to suspend or exclude a pupil, they will immediately inform the parents or the excluded pupil if they are 18 or older, in person or by telephone, supported by email communication, of the period of the suspension, or permanency of the exclusion, and the reasons behind this.

-The headteacher will inform the parents in writing (or electronically if written permission has been received from the parents for notices to be sent this way) of the following:
+The Headteacher will inform the parents in writing of the following:

-- The reasons for the suspension or exclusion - The length of the suspension or permanency of the exclusion - Their right to raise any representations about the suspension or exclusion to the governing board, including how the pupil will be involved in this and how the representations will be made - Their right to make a request to hold the meeting via remote access and how this request can be made - Their right to attend a meeting where there is a legal requirement for the governing board to consider the suspension or exclusion, and the fact that they are able to bring an accompanying individual - The arrangements that have been made for the pupil to continue their education prior to the organisation of any alternative provision, or the pupil's return to school - Relevant sources of free, impartial information
+The reasons for the suspension or exclusion

+The length of the suspension or permanency of the exclusion

+Their right to raise any representations about the suspension or exclusion to the governing board including how the pupil will be involved in this and how the representations will be made

+Their right to make a request to hold the meeting via remote access and how this request can be made

+Their right to attend a meeting where there is a legal requirement for the governing board to consider the suspension or exclusion, and the fact that they are able to bring an accompanying individual

+The arrangements that have been made for the pupil to continue their education prior to the organisation of any alternative provision, or the pupil's return to school

+Relevant sources of free, impartial information

-Where the pupil is of compulsory school age, the headteacher will inform the parents by the end of the afternoon session that for the first five days of the suspension or exclusion (or until the start date of any alternative provision or the end of the suspension, where this is earlier), parents are legally required to ensure that their child is not present in a public place during school hours without justification, and that parents may receive a penalty fine if they fail to do so.
+Where the pupil is of compulsory school age, the Headteacher will inform the parents as soon as possible, that for the first five days of the suspension or exclusion (or until the start date of any alternative provision or the end of the suspension, where this is earlier), parents are legally required to ensure that their child is not present in a public place during school hours without justification, and that parents may receive a penalty fine if they fail to do so.

-Where the headteacher has arranged alternative provision, they will also inform the parents of the following:
+Where the Headteacher has arranged alternative provision, they will also inform the parents of the following:

-- The start and end date for any provision of full-time education - The address at which the provision will take place - Any information necessary for the pupil to identify the person they should report to on the starting date
+The start and end date for any provision of full-time education

+The address at which the provision will take place

+Any information necessary for the pupil to identify the person they should report to on the starting date

-Where the headteacher is unable to provide information on alternative provision by the end of the afternoon session, they will provide the information in a subsequent written notice without further delay, and within 48 hours of the pupil beginning the provision.
-If the alternative provision is due to begin before the sixth day of the suspension or exclusion, the headteacher is able to give less than 48 hours of notice, with parental consent.
+Where the Headteacher is unable to provide information on alternative provision by the end of the afternoon session, they will provide the information in a subsequent written notice without further delay, and within 48 hours of the pupil beginning the provision.
+If the alternative provision is due to begin before the sixth day of the suspension or exclusion, the Headteacher can give less than 48 hours of notice, with parental consent.